 - Use climate-controlled habitats to protect animals from both the hot and the cold, depending on the species

 - Ensure proper draining systems to prevent flooding

 There are some zoo rules that you should follow no matter the weather conditions.

 First of all, make sure you and your children respect the animals, workers, and enclosures.
 Don’t tease the animals or disregard warnings or signs on enclosures.
 You don’t want to put you, your children, or the animals in danger.
 In addition, don’t dangle over enclosures to try and get “better” pictures.
 This also puts you and the animals in danger.

 Secondly, you should never feed the animals with outside food.
 This could make the animals very sick and could get you in a lot of trouble.
 It is illegal in the United States, according to the USDA, to bring food for animals into the zoo.

-It is also important to walk at all times in the zoo.
+It is also important to walk, not run, at all times in the zoo.
 This is a safety precaution that will keep you from colliding with other people, obstacles, and strollers.